huytran845/http-server-python/README.md

 #### How to Run and Install
 ***This project was made to be demonstrated on the Ubantu environment***
-***Make sure you have python 3+ installed*** 1.Download the httpServer.py file.
+***Make sure you have python 3+ installed***
+1. Download the httpServer.py file.
-2.Open up a terminal.
+2. Open up a terminal.
-3.Run the program with: "python3 httpServer.py".
+3. Run the program with: "python3 httpServer.py".

 #### How to Use The Server
 With any browser go to localhost:8000.